 That’s why you might have encountered terms like 99.9% availability.

-3 Basic streaming media server software features
+Main features of a streaming media server software

 What features should you get from a streaming media software?